 Can the spread of leafroll disease be slowed or prevented by controlling the vector?
-We completed an initial experiment n 2010 trying to test this out and basically found that moderately effective insecticides targeting the crawler stages (50% population reduction) did not reduce virus spread in a chardonnay vineyard block.
+We completed an initial experiment in 2010 trying to test this out and basically found that moderately effective insecticides targeting the crawler stages (50% population reduction) did not reduce virus spread in a chardonnay vineyard block.
 It's possible a more effective insecticide would have produced better results.
-In 2011 we began a new study looking at the potential of Movento to control mealybugs and therefore slow disease spread.
+In 2011 we began a new study looking at the potential of Movento [spirotetramat] to control mealybugs and therefore slow disease spread.
 The systemic nature of Movento (it is taken up through leaves and translocated throughout the vine) delivers the insecticide to the mealybug so that it does not matter if they are hidden under bark.
-In our experiment we are applying Movento twice at 6.25 fl oz per A rate, once prior to bloom and a second 30 days later.
-Movento was effective in reducing mealybug populations by about 70% in 2011.
-We will repeat these applications in 2012 and then assess virus status of every vine in the block to determine disease spread.
+In our experiment we applied Movento twice at 6.25 fl oz per A rate, once prior to bloom and a second 30 days later.
+Movento was effective in reducing mealybug populations by about 70% in 2011 and to 0 by 2012 (Fig. 6).
+We observed half as many new vines infected in insecticidetreated plots compared to control plots in 2012 indicating that insecticide may play a role, along with rouging out of infected vines, as a management tool.
+However, this requires further experimentation.

-There are two windows of vulnerability for controlling soft scale and mealybugs with non systemic insecticides (e.g. pyrethroids, foliar applied neonicotinoids).
-The first window is during the spring before budbreak where the target is the overwintering stage.
-Dormant oil is recommended at this time.
+There are two windows of opportunity for controlling soft scale and mealybugs with non systemic insecticides (e.g. pyrethroids, foliar applied neonicotinoids).
+The first window is during the spring just before budbreak where the target is the overwintering stage.
+Dormant oil is often recommended at this time.
 The idea is the oil will smother the scale or mealybug.
-We have not tested oil against soft scale, although I suspect it would be effective since the soft scale overwinter out on the canes where they are more exposed.
+We have not tested oil against soft scale, although I suspect it would be effective since the soft scale overwinter out on the canes where they are more exposed and research done by other entomologists supports this.
 We obtained some data on efficacy of dormant oil just prior to budbreak for mealybug crawlers, however.
-Overall it was not very effective, I believe because the overwintered crawlers are often well protected under bark on the trunk and canes at the time the oil was applied.
+Although we saw a decrease in mealybug numbers initially, overall it was not very effective, I believe because the overwintered crawlers are often well protected under bark on the trunk and canes at the time the oil is applied.
+Some of the other contact insecticides may be more effective at this time than oil, but we still need to conduct the trials.
 The second window is the crawler stage of the first generation.
-This occurs in mid or late June for soft scale and late June to early July for mealybugs.
+This occurs in mid or late June for soft scale and late June to early July for grape mealybug.
 The crawler stage is the most mobile stage and hence, you have the best chance of hitting them with insecticides.
 To make certain of timing, you can check underneath soft scales on canes in June or examine mealybug egg masses under loose bark on the trunk in later June with a hand lens and look for crawlers.
+In future research, we would like to examine the effectiveness of treating the crawler stage early in the season with a contact insecticide in combination with Movento during the growing season.

 During the growing season carbaryl is labeled for European fruit lecanium, a species of soft scale on grapes, and an insect growth regulator called Applaud [buprofezin] is labeled for both soft scale and mealybugs.
 Note that Applaud is not legal to use on Long Island.
-A number of additional insecticides are labeled for mealybugs but not soft scales including Movento, Admire Pro [imidacloprid], Assail [acetamiprid], Brigadier, Leverage, Portal, Baythroid and Imidan [phosmet].
+A number of additional insecticides are labeled for mealybugs but not soft scales including Movento, Admire Pro [imidacloprid], Assail [acetamiprid], Brigadier [bifenthin, imidacloprid and other active ingredients], Leverage, Portal [fenpyroximate], Baythroid and Imidan [phosmet].